What dance style should I try?

 We recommend that you swap partners as this helps with the learning process and makes the class more social.
 However if you want to stay together, just inform the instructor at the beginning of the class.

 For Salsa and other partner dance styles: Comfortable shoes and dress is recommended, whatever you can move freely in.
 Avoid backless sandals or jandals as they tend to slip off as you dance.
 It’s also recommended that you avoid wearing trainers or boots with grip, as you’ll stick to the floor, shoes with a smooth sole are best.

 For Fitness classes and Solo dance styles: gym gear or stretchy clothes that won’t restrict your movement is best.

 For Pole: Shorts and a singlet

-Viva Dance has a range of affordable dance shoes and clothes in our dancewear shop.
+Viva Dance has a range of affordable Latin dance shoes in our dancewear shop.